 Section 4 provides details about the structure and content of the AEM.

-Section 5 provides details regarding syntax of the APM and AEM messages.

-Section 6 provides information regarding security concerns related to the access and transmission of the Attitude Data Messages.
+Section 5 provides details about the structure and content of the ACM.

+Section 6 provides details about ADM KVN syntax.

+Section 7 provides details about constructing an ADM/XML instance.

+ANNEX A provides the Implementation Conformance Statement (ICS) requirements list.

-Annex B provides a list of approved values for selected keywords in the ADM Metadata sections.
+ANNEX B provides a list of approved values for selected keywords in the ADM Metadata and Data sections.

+ANNEX C is relative to security, SANA, and patents considerations.

+ANNEX D is a list of abbreviations and acronyms applicable to the ADM.

-Annex B lists a set of requirements that were taken into consideration in the design of the APM and AEM, along with tables and discussion regarding the applicability of the two message types to various attitude estimation tasks and functions.
+ANNEX E lists a set of requirements that were taken into consideration in the design of the APM, AEM, and ACM, along with tables and discussion regarding the applicability of the three message types to various attitude estimation tasks and functions.

+ANNEX F details the conventions relative to ADM data used in this document.

+ANNEX G shows examples of ADM messages.

+ANNEX H is a list of informative references.

-Annex C lists a number of items that should be covered in ICDs prior to exchanging ADMs on a regular basis.
+ANNEX I lists a number of items to cover in ICDs prior to exchanging ADMs on a regular basis.
 There are several statements throughout the document that refer to the desirability or necessity of such a document; this annex lists all the suggested ICD items in a single place in the document.

-Annex D is a list of abbreviations and acronyms applicable to the ADM.

-Annex E is a list of informative references.
+ANNEX J gives a summary of changes between ADM versions 1 and 2.

 References

 The following documents contain provisions which, through reference in this text, constitute provisions of this Recommended Standard.
 At the time of publication, the editions indicated were valid.
 All documents are subject to revision, and users of this Recommended Standard are encouraged to investigate the possibility of applying the most recent editions of the documents indicated below.
 The CCSDS Secretariat maintains a register of currently valid CCSDS Recommended Standards.